-We currently have thirty-seven employees, of whom thirty-one are employed full time.
-We also engage consultants and temporary employees from time to time to provide services that relate to our bioprinting business and technology as well as for general administrative and accounting services.
+As of May 30, 2014, we have fifty-two employees, of whom forty-eight are employed full time.
+We also engage consultants and temporary employees from time to time to provide services that relate to our bioprinting business and technology as well as for general administrative services.